firedranzer/sofa/applications/pluginsNG/README.md

 Simple experiment on how to modularize Sofa in an expressive & efficient way.

-The factory can be extended to
+From the user point of view we should  be able to write stuff like that:
 ```cpp
 <Node name="root">
     <From plugin="Sofa.Loader.Mesh" import="*"/>